unaizafaiz/chessengine-restapi/README.md

 - /newgame
     - Create a new game session for a user.
-    - Takes json as input with attribute playerName - enter the player name and isFirsMove = true/false Eg.
+    - Takes json as input with attribute playerName - enter the player name and isFirstMove = true/false Eg.
         {
           "playerName": "player1",